JohnStarich/zfs-sync-operator/README.md

 3. Executes `zfs receive` on the destination over SSH
 4. Pipes snapshot data from `zfs send` standard output to `zfs receive` standard input

-### Pool

-A Pool represents a ZFS pool and its connection details, including WireGuard and SSH.